erick-rivas/django-reference/bin/ubuntu/deployment-server.md

-# ReactJS Web - Server installation
+# Django API - Server installation

 This file contains guides to deploy project to a Debian Server (Ubuntu Server)